-In the image above, these two men make their way from a makeshift stand pipe on Maxfield Avenue, near the intersection of Maxfield Avenue and Spanish Town Road, where most residents in this area have to get water because of the severe drought affecting Jamaica.
+In the image above, these two men make their way from a makeshift stand pipe on Maxfield Avenue, near the intersection of Maxfield Avenue and Spanish Town Road, where most residents in this area have had to get water because of severe drought.

 Here are 7 easy water conservation tips:

 - Monitor your water bill for unusually high use.
 Identify leaky pipes and faucets around the home and have them fixed.